tlaplus-community/tree-sitter-tlaplus/README.md

 ## Use & Notable Integrations

-There are a number of avenues available for consuming & using the parser in a project of your own; see the [directory of examples](test/consumers) for several languages.
+There are a number of avenues available for consuming & using the parser in a project of your own; see examples in several different programming languages [here](test/consumers).

 Notable projects currently using or integrating this grammar include:
  * [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) for TLA⁺ syntax highlighting & code folding in Neovim